Bomoe/GoAi/README.md

 # GoAi

-GoAi is a Go CLI tool to query different Language Learning Models (LLMs).
+GoAi is a Go CLI tool to query different Large Language Models (LLMs).

 ## Prerequisites